offspot/overview/docs/Kiwix Hotspot Tutorial.md

 > [!WARNING]
 > This guide is intended for DIY enthusiasts that are computer savvy.
-> You'll be mostly using the command-line and even writting some very-simple copy-paste-able code.
+> You'll be mostly using the command-line and even writing some very simple copy-paste-able code.
-> Nothing difficult but you'll need to figure out how to get the mentioned tools.
+> Nothing difficult but you will need to figure out by yourself how to access the tools mentioned.

 ## Gathering Hardware